 - The student is attempting to receive a retroactive accommodation for a disability.

-Students petitioning for a retroactive withdrawal must provide the appropriate documentation that supports his/her request.
+Students petitioning for a retroactive withdrawal must provide the appropriate documentation that supports their request.

-A student enrolled for a degree at Lebanon Valley College may not carry courses concurrently at any other institution without prior consent of his or her advisor and the registrar.
+A student enrolled for a degree at Lebanon Valley College may not carry courses concurrently at any other institution without prior consent of their advisor and the registrar.

 External Summer Courses

-A student registered at Lebanon Valley College may not obtain credit for the courses taken during the summer at another college unless such courses have prior approval of his or her advisor and the registrar.
+A student registered at Lebanon Valley College may not obtain credit for the courses taken during the summer at another college unless such courses have prior approval of their advisor and the registrar.